Robototermimator/SmartDispatch/README.md

+README.md# SmartDispatch-A-Resource-Allocation-and-Task-Scheduling-Optimiser
 # SmartDispatch: A Resource Allocation and Task Scheduling Optimiser

-SmartDispatch is a hackathon-friendly optimisation project that assigns limited agents (drivers/workers) to many tasks while maximising a scoring function.
+SmartDispatch is a Python project for assigning limited agents (drivers/workers) to many tasks while maximising a score.

-## Problem statement
-Each **task** has:
-- location `(x, y)`
-- priority `1..5`
-- estimated duration
+## 1) What this project does
+Given:
-- optional deadline
+- a set of tasks with `(x, y)` location, priority, duration, and optional deadline

-Each **agent** has:
-- current location
-- workload limit (time budget)
+- a set of agents with start location and workload limit

-The system should output:
-- task-to-agent assignment
+SmartDispatch computes:
+- which agent takes which tasks
-- execution order per agent
+- in what order each agent executes them
-- final score and diagnostics
+- a final score and breakdown metrics

+---

-## Scoring model
+## 2) Scoring formula
+The current scorer uses:

 ```text
 Score =
 (CompletedTasks × 100)